 Northland's natural resources are critical to the wellbeing of the region and its community.
+This fact is reflected in the significant new spend proposed for our Long Term Plan 2021-2031.

 The range of activities required to manage our natural resources is captured in this natural environment group of activities: it combines our focus on quality data and science, programmes of protection and enhancement, and management via council's regulatory and planning responsibilities.
 Our natural environment work relies on collaboration with other agencies, communities and landowners to achieve great outcomes.